 Collection: Afrostyrax

-Afrostyrax is a very small genus in the equally small Huaceae family, with only three plant species, all of which are found only in Africa:
+Afrostyrax is a very small plant genus in the equally small Huaceae family, with only three plant species, all three of which occur only in Africa:

 - the Afrostyrax kamerunensis